 Yep, after the writing and editing is done (really it starts months before that), you then have to start marketing and promoting the book.
 One thing I wanted to touch on is the quest to hit the bestseller lists that a lot of authors get excited about when writing a book.

 The idea is this: If you can sell enough copies of the book in one week (typically launch week is your best bet), then the book may qualify for bestseller lists.
 How many copies you need to sell is a very vague and floating number, and can depend on several factors such as what other books are coming out during the same week.
+Medical books are generally difficult to sell now because there is a lot of information on the Internet on quality websites.
 In general it seems that at least 2,000-3,000 copies sold during one week is needed.
 Since we’ve already established that the average non-fiction book doesn’t sell 3,000 copies over it’s lifetime, then you can work out the odds of your book hitting the bestsellers list.
 IOW, if you don’t have 100,000 people on your mailing list, good luck.

 My thinking was this: Let’s say I sell 500 pre-orders of TLARS, and when the book launches in April, those 500 pre-orders will count as ‘new’ sales of the book, and push TLARS way up the sales rankings.
 Unfortunately, it turns out I as dead wrong about how Amazon calculates sales.
 The research on all of this seemed to be unclear about a few things, and one of them was how Amazon handles bulk sales.
 So after months of accepting pre-orders instead of $$$, I finally found out that Amazon counts bulk orders as one sale.
 For example, if you pre-order 100 copies of my book, Amazon will view it as if you only pre-ordered ONE copy, since the order is being placed on ONE credit card.